Akiba's Trip: Undead & Undressed: Development and release

 Development of the game was first announced in Famitsu in August 2013.
-An official trailer was released on 29 August 2013, introducing the main gameplay concepts, including a feature which allows two characters to strip an enemy's clothes off in unison.
+An official trailer was released on August 29, 2013, introducing the main gameplay concepts, including a feature which allows two characters to strip an enemy's clothes off in unison.

-Akiba's Trip: Undead & Undressed has been localised into Chinese and Korean with the assistance of Sony Computer Entertainment Japan.
+Akiba's Trip: Undead & Undressed was localised into Chinese and Korean with the assistance of Sony Computer Entertainment Japan.
 The game features collaboration DLC in the form of character costumes and equippable items, including those from Ragnarok Odyssey Ace, Disgaea, Hyperdimension Neptunia, The Legend of Heroes, Super Sonico, and Genshiken.

-XSEED Games localized the game in North America and released it on August 12, 2014, on the PS3 and Vita, with the PS4 version following in late 2014.
+Xseed Games localized the game in North America and released it on August 12, 2014, on the PS3 and Vita, with the PS4 version following in late 2014.
 NIS America released the game in Europe on October 10, 2014.
-XSEED Games' western localization of the game features original Japanese audio and text, and Japanese advertising for real-life Akihabara locations and products within the original game remains intact.
-The physical version shipped with dual audio, with the game being stored on a 4GB Vita cart.
+Xseed Games' western localization of the game features original Japanese audio and text, and Japanese advertising for real-life Akihabara locations and products within the original game remains intact.
+The physical version shipped with dual audio, with the game being stored on a 4GB Vita cartridge.